Tricky4/Todo-List-DB/README.md

 Install Dependencies:

-Navigate to the root directory of your cloned IMDB Clone repository using the cd command in your terminal.
+Navigate to the root directory of your cloned Todo List repository using the cd command in your terminal.
 Install the required Python packages listed in the requirements.txt file using pip:
 ```
 pip install -r requirements.txt